Policy Type: Board- Delegation of Authority

 As it relates to the process of implementing a comprehensive performance review, the following guidelines will be observed:

-- The frequency of the comprehensive evaluation will be at least every five years.
+- The frequency of the comprehensive evaluation will be, at a minimum, every five years.

 - The Board will develop an objective and structured process in collaboration with the President.